 My research project is significantly disrupted by COVID-19 – what can I do?

-For candidates working on projects which are expected to be significantly disrupted by COVID-19, we recommend that you hold an ‘ad hoc’ progress committee review meeting if you haven’t already done so.
+For candidates working on projects which have been significantly disrupted by COVID-19, we recommend that you hold an ‘ad hoc’ progress committee review meeting if you haven’t already done so.
 You can request an ad hoc review form by emailing firstname.lastname@example.org.
 This meeting will not serve as a progress milestone but will be an opportunity to review plans for progressing your project and strategies to mitigate delays, and to document the possible need for future variations to your candidature.
 This will also help us to plan ahead to support you in the future.

 Can I go part time due to the interruption to my research?